-As announced on December 19, 2018, commencing with this distribution, the Trustee intends to withhold the greater of $50,000 or 3.5% of the funds otherwise available for distribution each quarter to gradually increase existing cash reserves by a total of approximately $625,000.
-The calculated withholding for this distribution is approximately $76,000.
+As previously announced, the Trustee intends to withhold the greater of $50,000 or 3.5% of the funds otherwise available for distribution each quarter to gradually increase existing cash reserves by a total of approximately $625,000.
+The calculated withholding for this distribution is approximately $63,000.
 This cash is reserved to pay or provide for the payment of future known, anticipated or contingent expenses or liabilities.

 Volumes, average prices and distributable income available to unitholders for the period were (dollars in thousands, except per unit):